elk-audio/elk-docs/documents/sensei_configuration_format.md

 ## Hardware Frontend

-The Hardware frontend is the type and method of connecting to the program which handles the low level logic of the physical devices connected to the pins.
-The `hw_frontend` field has only one subfield which describes its type.
+The Hardware frontend is the type and method of connecting to the program which handles the low level logic of the sensors/controllers connected to the pins.
+The `hw_frontend` field has only one subfield which declares its type.

   * `type` - The hardware frontend type used, Currently, only two types of hardware frontend is supported:
     1. `raspa_gpio` - for devices where a micro-controller is handling the GPIO logic.
 Sensei communicates with the micro-controller using [RASPA](https://github.com/elk-audio/raspa).